+Who Are Little Mix?
+Age, names, boyfriends & net worth

 Here's Everything You Need To Know About Little Mix, From Boyfriends To Being Feminists

-Here's everything you need to know about the UK's biggest girl band!
+Want to know who the Little Mix boyfriends are?
+What's their net worth?
+What was Little Mix's original name?
+Here's everything you need to know about the UK's biggest girl band.

-They've been one of the world's biggest bands for the past few years, but if you're only just getting familiar with Little Mix, we've got you covered with everything you need to know about Perrie, Jesy, Jade and Leigh Anne!
+They've been one of the world's biggest bands for the past few years, but if you're only just getting familiar with Little Mix, we've got you covered with everything you need to know about Perrie Edwards, Jesy Nelson, Jade Thirlwall and Leigh Anne Pinnock.

 Who are Little Mix?

-Little Mix are a British girl band who were created on the X Factor after auditioning as solo artists, and went on to win the show in 2011.
+Little Mix are a British girl band who were created on The X Factor after auditioning as solo artists, and went on to win the show in 2011.

 The band were called Rhythmix on the X Factor for a couple of weeks until they realised a Brighton-based music charity already had the name, so became Little Mix instead.

-What are Little Mix's names?
+What is Little Mix's net worth?

-There are four members of the band and they are Perrie Edwards, Jesy Nelson, Jade Thirlwall and Leigh-Anne Pinnock.
+Back in 2015, Perrie, Leigh-Anne, Jesy, and Jade were worth a staggering £12 million (£3 million each).
+However fast forward to today and no doubt they're worth more than double that!

 How old are Little Mix?